prashantgupta24/activity-tracker/README.md

 > The `WorkerInterval ` value can be set anywhere between 4 seconds - 60 seconds.
 It CANNOT be more than `HeartbeatInterval` for obvious reasons.
 Not setting it or setting it to anything other than the allowed range will revert it to default of 60s.

+### State

+The `system.State` struct captures the current state of the tracker, and the whole system in general.
+It is used by some of the handlers to respond to a certain system state.

+It is passed to the handlers when performing the Trigger, so that the handlers can take an informed decision on whether to get activated or not at that instance.

+#### It can serve as a way of inter-handler communication

+For example, the `sleepHandler` changes the state of the system to sleeping, so that the `mouseCursorHandler` and `screenChangeHandler` don't need to do any work while the system remains in the sleep state.

+> Note: The `screenChangeHandler` might crash sometimes while it checks if the system is sleeping, therefore as a fail-safe, if it is added as a handler, the `machineSleepHandler` is added as well.

 ## Types of handlers

 There are 2 types of handlers: